vlsi/vlsi-release-plugins/plugins/checksum-dependency-plugin/README.md

 The plugin is installed via `settings.gradle` (and `buildSrc/settings.gradle` if you have `buildSrc`).

-Note: `settings.gradle` is a unusual place for Gradle Plugins, and it enables `Checksum Dependency Plugin` to capture all the dependency resolutions so the plugin can verify other plugins.
+Note: `settings.gradle` is an unusual place for Gradle Plugins, and it enables `Checksum Dependency Plugin` to capture all the dependency resolutions so the plugin can verify other plugins.

 The plugin can be downloaded from Gradle Plugin Portal, or you can add it as a jar file to the project